-We carry a full range of prescription medications.
-We can dispense nearly any prescription medication for common, acute and chronic diseases and conditions.
-As a specialty pharmacy provider, our mail and community pharmacy locations also carry hard-to-find and very expensive medications that other pharmacies generally will not or cannot obtain or stock.
-This allows us to guarantee timely delivery of specialty medications and differentiates us from other retail pharmacies.
+We carry a full range of prescription medications and are able to dispense most prescription medication for common, acute and chronic diseases and conditions.
+As a specialty pharmacy provider our mail and community pharmacy locations also carry hard-to-find and very expensive medications that traditional pharmacies generally will not or cannot obtain or stock.

 Our pharmacies also deliver medications to physicians' offices for in-office administration.
 We provide the drug product along with supplies and equipment needed for administration.
-We can bill these medications directly to the physicians or bill the patient's insurance plan, removing some of the administrative burden placed upon the physician's office.
+We bill these medications directly to the physician or bill the patient's insurance plan, removing some of the administrative burden placed upon the physician's office.